This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 To begin, the lack of contradictions in a book does not make that book divine.
 There are math books, fictional books, tutorial books, historical books, and books in other genres, which do not contain self-contradictory information.
 That does not mean they are from God.

 Secondly, the Quran does have contradictions, even according to Muslims.
-The aforementioned doctrine of abrogation (Surah 2:106, 16:101) is a divine cop-out for contradictory "revelations" that Muhammad delivered, teaching to always favor whatever is latest, if there is contradiction.
+The aforementioned doctrine of abrogation (Surah 2:106, 16:101) is a method to resolve contradictory revelations that Muhammad delivered, teaching to always favor whatever is latest, if there is contradiction.

 One example of this would be the punishment for adultery.
 First, the Quran's prescribed punishment for an adulterous woman involves her being placed under house arrest for the rest of her life (Surah 4:15).
 Then, the punishment of stoning was prescribed, which is now lost (Sahih al-Bukhari 6830).
 Then, the punishment of being flogged 100 times was given, and this is what is authoritative today (Surah 24:2).

-The doctrine of abrogation is a great example of how ad-hoc Muhammad's revelations were.
-If the Quran was Allah's eternal word, written on a tablet in Heaven (Surah 85:21-22), Allah wouldn't need to make little edits as he went along, to tweak doctrines that he didn't quite get right the first, or second, or third time.
+The doctrine of abrogation is a demonstration of how ad-hoc Muhammad's revelations were.
+If the Quran was Allah's eternal word, written on a tablet in Heaven (Surah 85:21-22), would it need to have sections abrogated over the span of just a few decades, as Muhammad's circumstances changed?

 One of the most common Muslim claims about the Quran is that it is perfectly preserved, and exists in one form only, and this constitutes proof that it is divine in origin: